ichanical/InterviewQ1/README.md

 ####Problem Statement

-#####Q. Your program should read the contents from file "data/para.txt", sort the words as in dictionary and print those alphabetically sorted words. ( allowable characters are  a-z A-Z 0-9 ' - )
+#####Q. Your program should read the contents/words from file "data/para.txt", then it should sort the words as in dictionary and print those alphabetically sorted words. ( allowable characters are  a-z A-Z 0-9 )
 </p></p>
 for eg: Assume the file have the following sentence